lixin4ever/WIKI-infobox/README.md

 # WIKI-infobox
-list of infobox subjects in Wikipedia
+A list of the subjects of infox in the Wikipedia